ethereum/remix-project/docs/static_analysis.md

 -----------------
 Currently, with Remix IDE v0.10.1, there are 21 analysis modules listed under 4 categories.
 Categories are: `Security`, `Gas & Economy`, `ERC` & `Miscellaneous`.

-Here is the list of modules under each category along with the example code which **should be avoided or used carefully while development**:
+Here is the list of modules under each category along with the example code which **should be avoided or used very carefully while development**:

 ### Category: Security
 -   **Transaction origin: 'tx.origin' is used**